-Dr. Roshini Raj shared some safety tips with TODAY to keep this summer safe and help you avoid some of the season’s more common health hazards.
+Once you've found a safe spot to roam, Dr. Roshini Rajapaksa, a gastroenterologist at NYU Langone in New York City, shared some tips with TODAY to help you avoid some of the season’s more common health hazards.

-“It’s really important to recognize these plants,” said Raj, an attending physician at NYU Medical Center/Tisch Hospital in New York City.
+“It’s really important to recognize these plants,” said Rajapaksa.
 “They all have urushiol, which is a type of oil that can cause a terrible rash.”

 And it’s not just your clothes that you have to worry about.
 Pets can run through patches of the plants and pick up the oils on their coats.
 While the animals don’t react, you can develop a rash just by touching them.

-“So you want to wash your pets if your pets are running around in them,” Raj said of the plants.
+“So you want to wash your pets if your pets are running around in them,” Rajapaksa said of the plants.

 If you’ve got any of these plants growing around your house, it’s best to get rid of them, though you need to do so carefully.
 Make sure you’re wearing gloves to protect your hands and don’t ever try to dispose of them by burning.
 If you breathe in smoke contaminated with the oil it can really irritate your lungs, she said.

 If you do come in contact with urushiol and a rash develops, Rajapaksa suggests putting Calamine lotion or hydrocortisone cream directly on the skin.
 Taking oral Benadryl can also quiet the itching, she said.